 Architecture to write home about

 Victorian Montréal lives in the Golden Square Mile, home to mountainside mansions and glittering public buildings.
 The area was mostly developed between the 1850s and the 1930s, in the Victorian age’s eclectic mix of revival styles, including Neo-Classical, Neo-Gothic, Romanesque and a touch of Art Nouveau.
 To spot some of the remaining gems, walk the side streets up the hill towards the mountain from Sherbrooke Street West, or simply head to the McGill University campus.
 Thomson House and the J.H.
 Birks House are prime examples.

 Art to the left, art to the right

 The Golden Square Mile is known to many as the Museum Quarter because of its illustrious cultural destinations.
-It’s home to the McCord Museum, the Montréal Museum of Fine Arts (MMFA) and the Redpath Museum, drawing over a million visitors to the area each year – not to mention the dozens of private galleries along Sherbrooke Street.
-While the Redpath Museum will fill your history needs, the McCord Museum will do that and more with its exciting temporary exhibitions featuring contemporary and historical art works.
+It’s home to the McCord Stewart Museum, the Montréal Museum of Fine Arts (MMFA) and the Redpath Museum, drawing more than a million visitors to the area each year – not to mention the dozens of private galleries along Sherbrooke Street.
+While the Redpath Museum will fill your history needs, the McCord Stewart Museum will do that and more with its exciting temporary exhibitions featuring contemporary and historical art works.
 And the MMFA is THE spot for blockbuster exhibitions featuring European greats and more.

 Where business meets beauty

 The name Golden Square Mile comes from the area’s commercial prosperity, a trait that remains to this day.
 Today the area remains true to its namesake thanks to the top firms that have established themselves along Sherbrooke Street, as well as luxury hotels and fine dining establishments with beautiful meeting rooms visiting tycoons can rent.
 Centre Mont-Royal is also a great option: it’s a business meeting and conference space rental centre awash in natural light, featuring top-notch tech and an in-house catering service.